BroadbandForum/usp-test/index.md

 <li><a href="#add-message-with-allow-partial-false-multiple-objects">1.5 Add message with allow partial false, multiple objects</a></li>
 <li><a href="#add-message-with-allow-partial-false-multiple-objects-with-an-invalid-object">1.6 Add message with allow partial false, multiple objects with an invalid object</a></li>
 <li><a href="#add-message-with-allow-partial-false-multiple-objects-required-parameters-fail-in-single-object">1.7 Add message with allow partial false, multiple objects, required parameters fail in single object</a></li>
-<li><a href="#add-message-with-allow-partial-true-required-parameters-fail-invalid-value-single-object">1.8 Add message with allow partial true, required parameters fail, invalid value, single object</a></li>
+<li><a href="#add-message-with-allow-partial-true-required-parameters-fail-invalid-type-single-object">1.8 Add message with allow partial true, required parameters fail, invalid type, single object</a></li>
 <li><a href="#add-message-with-allow-partial-true-required-parameters-fail-multiple-objects">1.9 Add message with allow partial true, required parameters fail, multiple objects</a></li>
 <li><a href="#add-message-with-unique-key-addressing-in-path">1.10 Add message with unique key addressing in path</a></li>
 <li><a href="#set-message-with-allow-partial-false-required-parameters-pass">1.11 Set message with allow partial false, required parameters pass</a></li>